 TABLE 4.
-FINES AND COMMUNITY SERVICE HOURS AGE OF OFFENSE FINES AND COMMUNITY SERVICE HOURS 16 AND ABOVE Fine: Up to \$250.00 based on the sliding fee scale For youth 16 years old and above, the - OR presumption is that a fine would be assessed, unless the community Community Service Hours: service hours would be more Class A Misdemeanor and above: 21-34 hours appropriate.
-Class B Misdemeanor: 11-20 hours Class C Misdemeanor/Status/Infractions: 1-10 hours UNDER 16 Community Service Hours: Class A Misdemeanor and above: 21-34 hours For youth under the age of 16, the Class B Misdemeanor: 11-20 hours presumption is that community service Class C Misdemeanor/Status/Infractions: 1-10 hours hours would be assessed in lieu of the fine, unless a fine would be more - OR appropriate.
-Fine: Up to \$250.00 based on the sliding fee scale BELOW POVERTY/YOUTH IN JJS Community Service Hours: Class A Misdemeanor and above: 21-34 hours AND DCFS CUSTODY Class B Misdemeanor: 11-20 hours Class C Misdemeanor/Status/Infractions: 1-10 hours
+FINES AND COMMUNITY SERVICE HOURS

+AGE OF OFFENSE FINES AND COMMUNITY SERVICE HOURS 16 AND ABOVE For youth 16 years old and above, the presumption is that a fine would be assessed, unless the community service hours would be more appropriate.
+Fine: Up to \$72.50 based on the sliding fee scale (while the statute allows fines up to \$250, probation practice is to keep fines within disposition guideline amounts). - OR - Community Service Hours: Felony: 5 - 10 hours Class A Misdemeanor and above: 4-9 hours Class B Misdemeanor: 3-9 hours Class C Misdemeanor/Status/Infractions: 3-8 hours UNDER 16 For youth under the age of 16, the presumption is that community service hours would be assessed in lieu of the fine, unless a fine would be more appropriate.
+Community Service Hours: Felony: 5 - 10 hours Class A Misdemeanor and above: 4-9 hours Class B Misdemeanor: 3-9 hours Class C Misdemeanor/Status/Infractions: 3-8 hours - OR - Fine: Up to \$72.50 based on the sliding fee scale (while the statute allows fines up to \$250, probation practice is to keep fines within disposition guideline amounts).
+BELOW POVERTY/YOUTH IN JJYS AND DCFS CUSTODY Community Service Hours: Felony: 5 - 10 hours Class A Misdemeanor and above: 4-9 hours Class B Misdemeanor: 3-9 hours Class C Misdemeanor/Status/Infractions: 3-8 hours

-- Any deviation from the guidelines above must be staffed with the supervisor or chief. - Except for the youth in row 3, Probation Officers have discretion on whether a fine or CS hours are assessed based on the circumstances, appropriateness (e.g. age), and the unique needs and preferences by the youth and family. - Probation Officers have discretion in reducing the assessed fine or hours as an incentive for youth to complete other NJ components.
-Probation Officer may discuss incentives and ways for youth to earn a reduction in fine or hours during the NJ process. - The NJ will be closed as Unsuccessful and the referral will be forwarded to the prosecutor for screening only if the youth failed to complete either their fine OR hours, AND there was unsubstantial compliance with another NJ condition such as an intervention.
+- Any deviation from the guidelines above must be staffed with the supervisor or chief. - Except for the youth in row 3, Probation Officers have discretion on whether a fine or CS hours are assessed based on the circumstances, appropriateness (e.g. age), and the unique needs and preferences by the youth and family. - Probation has discretion in reducing the assessed fine or hours as an incentive for moderate / high risk youth to complete other NJ components.
+Probation Officer may discuss incentives and ways for youth to earn a reduction in fine or hours during the NJ process. - The NJ will be closed as Unsuccessful if the minor fails to complete their fine or hours.
+The referral will be forwarded to the prosecutor for screening only when there is unsubstantial compliance with another NJ condition such as an intervention (see Table 5).

 TABLE 5.
-COMPLIANCE, SUBSTANTIAL COMPLIANCE AND SUCCESSFUL / UNSUCCESSFUL NONJUDICIAL ADJUSTMENTS

-- Probation officers shall utilize the Behavioral Matrices to provide incentives for progress towards the youth's goals/obligations and to address noncompliant behavior/lack of progress prior to determining that a youth has been unsuccessful with their nonjudicial adjustment - If the youth and family have not been able to complete their fine within the first 90 days, the probation officer may file an extension for an additional 90 days.

-SUBSTANTIAL COMPLIANCE 100% completion of sliding scale restitution 100% completion of no contact conditions Substantial compliance for interventions will be determined by intervention standards Participation in truancy mediation (pre-meeting) Participation in pre-meeting for victim/offender mediation (Unless the victim declines to participate) Developed a case plan (100%) and attended 75% of meetings with probation If the minor fails to substantially comply with the conditions agreed upon in the non-judicial adjustment, the referral shall be sent to the prosecutor for screening [78A-6-602(13)(b)(iii)] SUCCESSFUL Completion of 100% of the terms and conditions of the nonjudicial adjustment or modified adjustment UNSUCCESSFUL Completion of less than 100% of the terms and conditions of the nonjudicial adjustment or modified adjustment [i]
+COMPLIANCE, SUBSTANTIAL COMPLIANCE AND SUCCESSFUL / UNSUCCESSFUL NONJUDICIAL ADJUSTMENTS Probation officers shall utilize the Behavioral Matrices to provide incentives for progress towards the youth's goals/obligations and to address non-compliant behavior/lack of progress prior to determining that a youth has been unsuccessful with their nonjudicial adjustment If the youth and family have not been able to complete their fine within the first 90 days, the probation officer may file an extension for an additional 90 days.
+SUBSTANTIAL 100% completion of sliding scale restitution 100% completion of no contact conditions COMPLIANCE Substantial compliance for interventions will be determined by intervention standards Participation in truancy mediation (pre-meeting) · Participation in pre-meeting for victim/offender mediation (Unless the victim declines to participate) Developed a case plan (100%) and attended 75% of meetings with probation If the minor fails to substantially comply with the conditions agreed upon in the nonjudicial adjustment, the referral shall be sent to the prosecutor for screening [80-6-304.5(1)(b)] Completion of 100% of the terms and conditions of the nonjudicial adjustment or SUCCESSFUL modified adjustment UNSUCCESSFUL Completion of less than 100% of the terms and conditions of the nonjudicial adjustment or modified adjustment[i]